mozilla/ichnaea/docs/deploy.rst

 The required parts are:

-* One or more WebApp workers running the user-facing web page and APIs.
+* One or more **WebApp workers** running the user-facing web page and APIs.
   Mozilla uses 20 EC2 instances in an Auto Scaling Group (ASG), behind an Elastic Load Balancer (ELB).
-* One or more Async workers that run Celery tasks that process observations, update the station database, create map tiles, export data, and other tasks.
+* One or more **Async workers** that run Celery tasks that process observations, update the station database, create map tiles, export data, and other tasks.
 Mozilla uses 5 EC2 instances in an ASG.
-* A Celery Scheduler to schedule periodic tasks.
+* A **Celery scheduler** to schedule periodic tasks.
 Mozilla uses an EC2 instance.
-* A MySQL or compatible database, to store station data.
+* A **MySQL or compatible database**, to store station data.
 Mozilla uses Amazon's Relational Database Service (RDS), MySQL 5.7, in Multi-AZ mode.
 The user-facing website does not write to a database, and reads from a read-only replica.
-* A Redis cache server, for cached data, Celery tasks queues, and observation data pipelines.
+* A **Redis cache server**, for cached data, Celery tasks queues, and observation data pipelines.
 Mozilla uses Amazon's ElastiCache Redis, in Multi-AZ mode.

 The optional parts are:

-* An S3 asset bucket to store map tiles and public data like cell exports.
+* An **S3 asset bucket** to store map tiles and public data like cell exports.
   Mozilla uses Cloudfront as a CDN in front of the asset bucket.
-* An S3 backup bucket to store observation samples.
+* An **S3 backup bucket** to store observation samples.
-* An admin node, to provide interactive access to the cluster and to run database migration.
+* An **Admin node**, to provide interactive access to the cluster and to run database migration.
 Mozilla uses an EC2 instance.
-* DNS to publish on the Internet.
+* **DNS entries** to publish on the Internet.
 Mozilla uses AWS's Route 53.

 Optional parts not shown on the diagram:

-* A statsd-compatible metrics server.
+* A **statsd-compatible metrics server**.
 Mozilla uses InfluxDB.
-* A log aggregator.
+* A **log aggregator**.
 Mozilla uses Google Cloud Logging.
-* Sentry, for aggregating captured exceptions.
+* **Sentry**, for aggregating captured exceptions.

 MySQL / Amazon RDS
 ==================

 The application is written and tested against MySQL 5.7.x or Amazon RDS of the same versions.
+MariaDB 10.5 has also been tested in the development environment.

-The default configuration works for the most part.
+The default configuration works for the most part, but ensure you are using UTF-8 to store strings.
+For example in ``my.cnf``:
-There are just a couple of changes you need to do.

-For example via the my.cnf:

 .. code-block:: ini